IOPConnect

 Make a submission

-The call for submissions to shape the debate for 2024 is now closed.
+The call for submissions to shape the debate for 2024 is now closed, however the portal remains open for submissions so that topical physics topics are considered.

 Selecting impact project topics

-Submissions will be reviewed by IOP’s Vice-presidents for Science and Innovation and Business, along with an advisory panel of members who will help to identify matters that will shape the debate in 2024.
+Submissions are reviewed by IOP’s Vice-presidents for Science and Innovation and Business, along with an advisory panel of members who help to identify physics topics where the IOP can influence and drive impact.

-The IOP aims to take forward up to four issues to form impact projects each year.
-Whilst not all submissions will be taken forward as impact projects, all issues and topics raised will be considered as part of wider organisational focus and planning.
+The IOP aims to take forward typically three physics topics to form impact projects each year.
+While not all submissions will be taken forward as impact projects, all topics raised will be considered as part of wider organisational focus and planning.

 Please note, this is not a funding call to support external projects and is not connected to the IOP Challenge Fund.
 This call is to seek community views on issues impacting physics, where the IOP is well placed to convene community discussions with stakeholders to drive change.